AG LAND STAGE

 Co-host of This Week in AgriBusiness

 His broadcasts have been seen and heard by millions of farmers, ranchers and consumers.
 As director of broadcasting for Farm Progress Companies, Armstrong is responsible for the daily radio programming and the television specials produced by Farm Progress.
-He co-hosts This Week in Agribusiness and on Saturdays co-hosts a weekly hour-long agricultural program on Chicago broadcast powerhouse WGN Radio, where he has been heard every week for more than 30 years.
+Max co-hosts the weekly program This Week in Agribusiness aired on Chicago’s WGN Radio, where he has been heard every week for more than 30 years.

 Performing with the "Round House" band